Information on Speedway minbikes and their history is pretty scarce.

 This was a welcome change and effectively

 eliminated the cracked frame problem on 10" wheel models.
-Also in late 1973
+Also in summer 1973

 Speedway changed the U shaped footpeg mounts so the footpegs could be